Azra wa el-Azr: Activities

+The monastery, which used to serve as a school, also carries out a large number of activities throughout the year, offering mainly Syriac and theology classes, exhibitions, concerts, conferences, prayers and social activities.

+In 2025, on the occasion of the feast of Saint Dometius, the town hosted the 10th edition of Souk El Akel, a very popular street food festival in Lebanon.

 Etymology

 The etymology of the name can be interpreted in several ways.
-On the one hand, some assume that the village bears the name of the Virgin, "عذراء" in Arabic, while others claim that it is named after the tree of "Ezr", once abundant in the village and its region.
+On the one hand, some assume that the village bears the name of the Virgin Mary, "العذراء" (al-Aazra) in Arabic, while others claim that it is named after the turkey oak tree, "العذر" (al-Aazr) in Arabic, once abundant in the village and its region.
 On the other hand, it may be of Aramaic origin, "Ezr" meaning the support, the column, or even a herd of sheep or goats.

 Places of worship

-The village has five places of worship at its disposal:
+The main place of worship in the village is the Saint Stephen Church that serves as the seat of the Azra-Jouret Bedran parish, inaugurated in 1792 in a joint initiative from the Kamel, Korkmaz, Zouein, Imad and Ghanem families of Azra and Jouret Bedran.
+It is the third church ever built in the region, the first being the Saints Sergius and Bacchus Church built in nearby Ghbaleh in 1780 and the second being the Church of Our Lady also built in Ghbaleh in 1789.